mhannis/homeassistant-denon232/README.md

+# New Verison
+Updated code so that the serial connection is only used as necessary. h

 # Home Assistant Denon RS232

 This is a Denon AVR / Receiver Custom Component for Home Assistant that allows you to control a receiver through RS232.
 This custom component should support any Denon receiver with a serial port.